AI Transformation Advising

 When the board is asking for an AI strategy, when initial AI experiments aren't translating to business outcomes, when leadership disagrees on priorities, or when the technical and people sides of a rollout need to be coordinated.
 Earlier is cheaper than mid-rollout.

-Yes.
-Engagements range from a focused AI Readiness and Opportunity Assessment, to a 12–18-month Strategy and Roadmap engagement, to ongoing fractional Transformation Advising across functions, to one-day AI Literacy workshops for leadership teams and boards.
+Engagements range from a focused AI Readiness and Opportunity Assessment, to a 12–18-month Strategy and Roadmap engagement, to ongoing Transformation Advising across functions, to one-day AI Literacy workshops for leadership teams and boards.

 Where is AI on your strategy?